Skip to main content

 • Season generously: Don’t be afraid to season your steak!
 I suggest for best results to wear gloves so that you can really massage the seasonings into the steak without fear of getting your hands dirty!

-• Add olive oil: Olive oil will help add flavour to the steak and protect the spices from burning.
+• Add olive oil: Olive oil will help add flavor to the steak and protect the spices from burning.
 Furthermore, it helps protect the protein in the air fryer from the outside getting too brown before the inside has finished cooking.

 • Flip halfway through the cooking time: In the case of flipping the steak, you’ll want to do this based on time and not on the colour.
 The top side will brown before the bottom due to the direct fan exposure.
 If you wait for the “correct colour,” then the bottom may lag behind.
 Based on the estimated cook time, simply flip your steak at the halfway point.

 • Allow the steak to rest: If you don’t let the steak rest, all the amazing juices will slip away!
-When the steak rests, the juices are retained into the steak, allowing the flavours to stay locked in!
+When the steak rests, the juices are retained into the steak, allowing the flavors to stay locked in!

-How Long To Air Fry Steak?
+How Long To Air Fry Steak?▼

 The times below are based on a preheated air fryer and a steak that is 1-inch in thickness.
 However, as we discussed above, there are plenty of factors that go into the time it will take to cook your steak, so these are estimates!
 Ensure to flip halfway through these cook times.